 By now, you should have gone through just about everything sitting on your kitchen counters.
 But if there’s anything we missed, make sure to take care of it now!

 If it’s something that doesn’t belong in the kitchen, find another place to put it.
 If it is kitchen or food related but you don’t use it regularly, it should go in a cabinet or drawer.
 If it’s something you never use, out of the house it goes!

 Get those countertops cleared off and you’ll be amazed at what a world of a difference it makes.
 The next time you go to cook, you’ll actually be able to use your countertops for their intended purpose!

 Now that you’ve decluttered your countertops, you’re on a roll!
 Want to keep going and declutter your entire kitchen?
 I created a FREE kitchen decluttering e-mail challenge just for you!

 Every day for a week you’ll get a new task that should take no more than 30 minutes.
 Follow along with the tasks and you’ll end the week with a completely decluttered kitchen.
 And good news, you already have a head start with your counters!
-You can sign up below.
+Click the button below to join the challenge.

 Running a home is stressful, but it doesn’t have to be that way!
 It’s my goal to take the stress out of your home life and give you more time to spend doing the things you love.
 Decluttering your kitchen countertops is one of the ways you can help de-stress your home!